Last Updated on 15/06/2026 by Armands Sprogis

 - During the session, there will be awake and asleep points.
 You have to know what kind of poses you can do during each of these stages.

-How to manage fussy newborn baby during photoshoot.
+How to manage a fussy newborn baby during a photoshoot.

-Not always everything goes as planned.
-Parents can’t keep baby awake before the session or baby is having a growth spurt and it is not much you can do.
+Not always does everything go as planned.
+Parents can’t keep the baby awake before the session or the baby is having a growth spurt, and it is not much you can do.
 Here are some tips on how you could manage the situation.

 - First of all asses the problem.
 Ask parents questions.
-How is feeding going, how often?
-How many days is baby?
-Does baby has any issues like mouth trush, this sometimes could cause some feeding issues.
+How is feeding going?
+How often?
+How many days old is the baby?
+Does the baby have any issues like mouth trush, which sometimes could cause some feeding issues.
 Does baby has any constipations, poo hasn’t come for a day or so.
-Try to figure out where is the problem.
+Try to figure out where the problem is.

 Play out a few scenarios.

-Mum is breastfeeding and newborn baby wants to be constantly fed.
+Mum is breastfeeding, and the newborn baby wants to be constantly fed.

 In this situation, I would ask mum if she has a dummy/pacifier.
 If she has it, use it.
-You will be able to get slowly through the poses.
-Pose the baby with a pacifier in and just before photo will be taken, remove it.
+You will be able to get through the poses.
+Pose the baby with a pacifier in and just before the photo is taken, remove it.
 I normally ask dad to remove it as I’m already composed and ready to take a shot.
-The downside here is that baby would have pacifier marks around the mouth and you would need to fix it in photoshop.
+The downside here is that baby would have pacifier marks around the mouth and you would need to fix it in Photoshop.

 TIP: Never pull dummy/pacifier.
 Always twist it as you are removing it.